microsoft/Azure-Kinect-Sensor-SDK/docs/usage.md

 into this repo under scripts/99-k4a.rules.
 To do so:

 * Copy scripts/99-k4a.rules into /etc/udev/rules.d/.
-* Dettach and reattch Azure Kinect devices if attached durring this process.
+* Detach and reattach Azure Kinect devices if attached during this process.

 Once complete, the Azure Kinect camera is available without being root.